Mountagha/Module-1/README.md

 * [Module-3](https://github.com/Mountagha/Module-3)
 * [Module-4](https://github.com/Mountagha/Module-4)

-This is [Module-1](https://github.com/Mountagha/Module-1) and it is focus on auto-differentiation and backpropagation.
+This is [Module-1](https://github.com/Mountagha/Module-1) and it is focused on auto-differentiation and backpropagation.

 ### Notes